-- 1. Statutory Amendments (Attachment A): First, statutory amendments are needed to allow the Board the authority to adopt a national clinical exam via regulations if it desires.
+• Statutory Amendments: First, statutory amendments are needed to allow the Board the authority to adopt a national clinical exam via regulations if it chooses.
 An amendment to the Board's clinical exam fee in statute is also needed to allow a national examination entity to charge the fee they determine necessary.
-(The Board currently charges \$250 for its clinical exam, while AMFTRB currently charges \$370 for its exam.) - Statutory amendments would not adopt the AMFTRB National Exam; they would simply lay the groundwork to allow the adoption of the AMFTRB National Exam if the Board chose to do so via regulations.
-Statutory amendments could be pursued as a first step this coming year in the Board's sunset bill or omnibus bill. - 2.
-Regulatory Amendments (Attachment B): Second, after the statutory amendments are successfully adopted via legislation, the Board would need regulatory amendments to officially name the AMFTRB National Exam as the clinical exam accepted by the Board for LMFT licensure.
+(The Board currently charges \$250 for its clinical exam, while AMFTRB currently charges \$370 for its exam.)

+Statutory amendments would not adopt the AMFTRB National Exam; they would simply lay the groundwork to allow the adoption of the AMFTRB National Exam if the Board chose to do so via regulations.
+If the statutory amendments are successfully run as legislation this year, they would become effective on January 1, 2026.

+Regulatory Amendments: Second, after the statutory amendments are successfully adopted via legislation, the Board would need regulatory amendments to officially name the AMFTRB National Exam as the clinical exam accepted by the Board for LMFT licensure.
 Adoption of regulatory amendments would officially adopt the AMFTRB National Exam as the Board's clinical exam.